BrianHan113/IoT-HomeAutomation-ESP32/README.md

 # IoT-HomeAutomation-ESP32

 IoT Home Automation system using ESP32s to control various peripherals, developed with amazing help and under supervision of Alex Risos from Risos Enterprises for my summer 2024-25 internship.
 This project comes with pre-made examples of peripherals, but the esp32-Receiver-Firmware can be flashed and easily modified on any ESP32 for any custom functionality.
-There are 2 versions of the project:
+There are 2 versions of the project, read the Known Issues section to see why.

 <table align="center">
   <tr>
-    <th style="text-align:center;">Simplified</th>
+    <th style="text-align:center;">Simplified (Recommended)</th>
     <th style="text-align:center;">Full</th>
   </tr>
   <tr>